Creating conan packages to install dev tools¶

 Using the tool packages in other recipes¶

-This section refers to the feature that is activated when using
+This section refers to the experimental feature that is activated when using

 These kind of tools are not usually part of the application graph itself, they are needed only to build the library, so you should usually declare them as tool requirements, in the recipe itself or in a profile.